 Folding your blankets, coolers, rugs, and sheets properly makes them easier and safer to put on your horse or pony.
-Your horse will be less likely to spook if you set a folded bundle on his back and slowly unfold it than he would if you came at him with an unfurled blanket and attempted to drag and drape it over him.
+Your horse will be less likely to spook if you set a folded bundle on its back and slowly unfold it than it would if you came at it with an unfurled blanket and attempted to drag and drape it over it.

 Fold your blanket while taking it off of the horse or after cleaning to prepare it for the next use.
 A folded blanket is also easier to carry.
 If you are folding blankets for storage tuck mothballs, camphor, or cedar blocks into the folds to repel pests like moths and mice.

 Start with the blanket, unbuckled on your horse, or lying upon the ground or floor.
 On the ground lay the blanket so the outside is facing up (inside lining downwards).
 Spread the straps out straight so they can be folded into the blanket as you go.